 December 31, 2018

-The 9th annual celebration on Main Street is centered about the Courthouse lawn (21 S. Main Street, Marion) with a main stage with a DJ playing music starting at 8:30 PM and costume contest at 10 PM.
-A 5K run and walk also begins at 8:30 PM (register in advance here).
+The annual celebration on Main Street is centered about the Courthouse lawn (21 S. Main Street, Marion) with a main stage with a DJ playing music and costume contest at 10 PM.
+A 5K run and walk also begins at 8:30 PM.
 Find craft and food vendors in a blocked-off section of the street.
 The beer and wine garden will feature many nearby wineries and breweries.
-In addition, it's the grand opening of Mica Town Brewing (25 Brown Dr) just off Main Street.
+The hometown Mica Town Brewing (25 Brown Dr) is just off Main Street.
 Refinery Taproom is around the corner at 13 N. Main St. Other restaurants and shops will stay open later.

 The highlight of the night is the gradually lowering of the giant, lighted 80-pound gold nugget sculpture that stops inches above a massive 10-foot donut made by Mr. Bob himself (at his Main Street donut shop).
 Everyone can grab a bite of the donut after midnight during a sparkler display.
 The 6-foot gold nugget was built by local metal fabricator Turtle Labs.
 It's comprised of 300 triangles that frames internal lights and even has some gold flake to add more sparkle.